 Know Before You Go

 BUF occupies 1,000 acres east of downtown Buffalo.
-It's small—having only one terminal and 26 gates for about eight air carriers that fly in and out—which means amenities are limited, but certainly not insufficient.
+It's small—having only one terminal and 25 gates for seven air carriers that fly in and out—which means amenities are limited, but certainly not insufficient.
 You'll find North America's top airlines here, including Delta, American, Frontier, JetBlue, Southwest, and United.
 There are more than 100 flights per day coming and going from New York City, Orlando, Atlanta, Chicago, and Baltimore, primarily, among other domestic and international cities.
-The Buffalo Niagara International Airport offers nonstop flights to and from Mexico, Jamaica, and the Dominican Republic as well.
+The Buffalo Niagara International Airport offers nonstop flights to and from Mexico as well.

 Because of its close proximity to the Canadian border, the Buffalo Niagara International Airport typically offers cheaper flights for those traveling to Canada from other parts of the States.
-Likewise, it's a common gateway for Canadian travelers vacationing in the U.S. In fact, a third of all travelers who come through Buffalo Niagara International's gates are Canadian.
-There are a number of shuttle services that transport passengers from the airport to cities in Southern Ontario as well as to the Toronto-Pearson and Hamilton airports.
+Likewise, it's a common gateway for Canadian travelers vacationing in the U.S. There are a number of shuttle services that transport passengers from the airport to cities in Southern Ontario as well as to the Toronto-Pearson and Hamilton airports.

 Buffalo Niagara International Airport Parking